 The Timeline in Breaking Political News Rachel Maddow Show July 3, 2017

-Compiled from many news sources including Bill Moyers’ The Trump Resistance Plan, Mother Jones’ Exhaustive History of Trump-Russia Scandal, part of the TRUMP RESISTANCE PLAN by Steven Harper, the Washington Post, New York Times, CNN, and many others.
-Includes some business details and important events as extensive investigations are underway.
+Compiled from official documents and many news sources including Bill Moyers’ The Trump Resistance Plan, Mother Jones’ Exhaustive History of Trump-Russia Scandal, part of the TRUMP RESISTANCE PLAN by Steven Harper, the Washington Post, New York Times, CNN, etc as credited..

 1965: Dominionism founder of Christian Reconstructionism Rev. Rousas John Rushdoony formed the Chalcedon Foundation

 1968: Nixon Campaign Secret Paris Peace Plan Operation November 2, 1968, the FBI wiretap on the S. Vietnamese embassy revealed a July 12, 1968, meeting between Nixon, his campaign National Security Advisor Richard Allen, Watergate resident international socialite Anna Chennault, which she arranged to meet S. Vietnamese Ambassador Bui Diem.
 The national security adviser who colluded with foreign powers — decades before Michael Flynn Washington Post December 26, 2018 By New documents reveal that Richard Nixon’s 1968 campaign colluded with a foreign government far more than historians thought.

 1975: Michael Cohen’s father-in-law Fima Shusterman, settled into Brighton Beach from Ukraine Rolling Stone